A message from District Clerk Juanita Miller

 Frequently Asked Questions

-1)If you are over 70 years of age 2)You have legal custody of a child or children younger than 12 years of age and service on the jury would required leaving the child or children without adequate supervision 3)You are student at a public or private high school.
+1)If you are over 75 years of age 2)You have legal custody of a child or children younger than 12 years of age and service on the jury would required leaving the child or children without adequate supervision 3)You are student at a public or private high school.
 4)You are enrolled and in actual attendance at an institution of higher education 5)You are an officer or an employee of the senate, the house of representatives, or any department commission, board office or other agency in the legislative branch of state government.
 6)You are the primary caretaker of a person who is an invalid unable to care for himself or herself(this exemption does not apply to you if you are a primary caretaker only in your capacity as a health care worker) 7)You are a member of the United States military forces serving on active duty and deployed to a location away from your home station and out of your county of residence.

-1)Be at least 18 years old 2)Be a citizen of this state and a resident of the county in which you are to serve as a juror 3)Be qualified under the Constitution and laws to vote in the county in which you are to serve as a juror (Note: you do not have to be registered to vote to be qualified to vote); 4)Be of sound mind and good moral character 5)Be able to read and write 6)Not have served as juror for six days during the preceding three months in the county court or during the preceding six months in the district court; 7)Not have been convicted of, or be under indictment or other legal accusations for, misdemeanor theft or a felony.
+1)Be at least 18 years old 2)Be a citizen of the United States 3)Be a citizen of this state and a resident of the county in which you are to serve as a juror 4)Be qualified under the Constitution and laws to vote in the county in which you are to serve as a juror (Note: you do not have to be registered to vote to be qualified to vote); 5)Be of sound mind and good moral character 6)Be able to read and write 7)Not have served as juror for six days during the preceding three months in the county court or during the preceding six months in the district court; 8)Has not been convicted of misdemeanor theft or a felony, and 9) Not be under indictment or other legal accusation for misdemeanor theft or felony

 If you cannot serve the week that you have been scheduled for jury duty you are eligible to be rescheduled one time within six months of the date of your original summons.
-You may obtain a second postponement only in the event of the death of a family member or similar event.
+You may obtain a second postponement only in the event of the death of a family member or similar event

-Yes, the first day of appearance is $6.00, if selected then its $15.00 for the 1st day, and $40 a day thereafter.
+Yes, the first day of appearance is $20.00, if selected then its $15.00 for the 1st day, and $58 a day thereafter.
 You can obtain your excuse from the District Clerk’s Office.

 Bosque County Courthouse 2nd floor District Courtroom, 110 S.MAIN Meridian, Texas 76665